All attachments below are presented in PDF format. Please ensure that you have the latest Adobe Acrobat Reader installed to ensure compatibility.

 Equivalency of Training (EOT) Sponsorship - Law Enforcement Deputy

-Out-of-state officers, federal officers and previously certified Florida officers with a four year or more, not exceeding eight year, break-in-service pursuant to section 943.13(2a), Florida Statutes and Rule 11B-35.009(3) or (4), Florida Administrative Code or for persons who served as a member of the special operations forces pursuant to section 943.131(2)(b), F.S. and Rule 11B-35.009(5), F.A.C. are encouraged to apply for a paid sponsorship to attend an Equivalency of Training Program at Indian River State College or Eastern Florida State College.
+Out-of-state officers, federal officers and previously certified Florida officers with a four year or more, not exceeding eight year, break-in-service pursuant to section 943.13(2a), Florida Statutes and Rule 11B-35.009(3) or (4), Florida Administrative Code or for persons who served as a member of the special operations forces pursuant to section 943.131(2)(b), F.S. and Rule 11B-35.009(5), F.A.C. are encouraged to apply to attend an Equivalency of Training Program at Indian River State College or Eastern Florida State College, potentially sponsored by Florida House Bill 3.
 A strong candidate has a good work history and clean background.
-The Agency has established a Deputy Trainee Employment Program Reimbursement Agreement.
-The applicant acknowledges that the Agency will incur substantial expenses associated with the training of the applicant to become qualified as a Deputy Sheriff in either the Law Enforcement or Corrections discipline as provided by the Employment Program; therefore, the applicant must graduate from the Academy, receive his or her state certification, and serve as a Deputy Sheriff for the Agency for a minimum of two (2) years following completion of all required training and probationary period.
+The Indian River County Sheriff's Office is an equal opportunity employer offering employment opportunities without regard to race, color, religion, age, gender, national origin, marital status, disability, or any other legally protected status.
+We proudly recognize veterans' preference, and we are committed to a drug-free workplace.
+Please visit FDLE's website for additional information: https://www.fdle.state.fl.us/cjstc/officer-requirements/equivalency-of-training

 Qualifications / Prerequisites